MKE-overseas/mke-tg/README.md

 ## Admin menu

-1. Create feature instance in implementation of BaseLocationConfig11
+1. Create feature instance in implementation of BaseLocationConfig
 ```kotlin
 val adminsFeature by lazy {
     AdminsFeature(